-- 5.1 The adjudicator will be fair and unbiased at all times and will make a decision that is in line with the Code, relevant law, any relevant codes of practice, and contracts between the company and the customer.
-The adjudicator will act quickly and efficiently. - 5.2 The adjudicator has the power to do any of the following: - 5.2.1 Change any of the time limits set out in these Rules; - 5.2.2 Request further evidence or documents from the customer or the company, and set time limits in which the customer and the company must provide such evidence or documents; - 5.2.3 Proceed with the adjudication if either the customer or the company does not keep to these Rules or any instruction or direction made pursuant to these Rules; - 5.2.4 Consult any relevant evidence not presented by the parties (but the adjudicator must tell the customer and the company about such evidence and allow them to provide comments); - 5.2.5 Receive and take account of any evidence the adjudicator thinks is relevant; - 5.2.6 End the adjudication if, in the adjudicator's opinion, the entirety of the claim falls outside the scope of the Scheme (there is no appeal if the adjudicator decides to end the adjudication); - 5.2.7 End the adjudication if the customer and the company settle their dispute before a decision is made; - 5.2.8 Determine whether or not the company has complied with their decision, in the event that a dispute arises between the parties regarding compliance. - 5.3 If the adjudicator finds that the customer's claim succeeds in full or in part, he or she can direct the company to: - 5.3.1 Provide the customer with an apology; - 5.3.2 Provide the customer with a product or service; - 5.3.3 Take some practical action; - 5.3.4 Do something about one or more of the customer's bills; - 5.3.5 Make a payment to the customer, the total value of which shall not exceed £50,000.00 (including VAT). - 5.4 In exceptional circumstances, the adjudicator may award more than has been claimed by the customer. - 5.5 If the adjudicator finds that the customer's claim does not succeed, the company will not be directed to take any action(s).
+5.1.
+The adjudicator will be fair and unbiased at all times and will make a decision or recommendation that is in line with the relevant law, any relevant codes of practice, and contracts between the company and the customer.
+The adjudicator will act quickly and efficiently.

+- 5.2.
+The adjudicator has the power to do any of the following: - 5.2.1.
+Change any of the time limits set out in these Rules; - 5.2.2.
+Request further evidence or documents from the customer or the company, and set time limits in which the customer and the company must provide such evidence or documents; - 5.2.3.
+Proceed with the adjudication if either the customer or the company does not keep to these Rules or any instruction or direction made pursuant to these Rules; - 5.2.4.
+Consult any relevant evidence not presented by the parties (but the adjudicator must tell the customer and the company about such evidence and allow them to provide comments); - 5.2.5.
+Receive and take account of any evidence the adjudicator thinks is relevant; - 5.2.6.
+End the adjudication if, in the adjudicator's opinion, the entirety of the claim falls outside the scope of the Scheme (there is no appeal if the adjudicator decides to end the adjudication); - 5.2.7.
+End the adjudication if the customer and the company settle their dispute before a decision or recommendation is made; - 5.2.8.
+Determine whether or not the company has complied with their decision or recommendation, in the event that a dispute arises between the parties regarding compliance. - 5.3.
+If the adjudicator finds that the customer's claim succeeds in full or in part, he or she can direct or recommend the company to make a payment to the customer. - 5.4.
+In exceptional circumstances, the adjudicator may direct or recommend that the company make a payment of money higher than the amount that has been claimed by the customer. - 5.5.
+If the adjudicator finds that the customer's claim does not succeed, the company will not be directed or recommended to take any action(s).

-6 Costs
+6. Costs